Quantum advantage in a unified scenario and secure detection of resources: Our task

-Using above proposition, it is clear why it is possible to detect coherence of an ensemble via our communication task.
-Furthermore, considering the aforesaid method, we detect universal coherence of any ensemble, which is used by Alice for encoding in the quantum case, in a semi-DI way.
+Using the above proposition, it is clear why it is possible to detect coherence of an ensemble via our communication task.
+Furthermore, considering the semi-DI method, we can detect universal coherence of any ensemble, which is used by Alice for encoding in the quantum case.